pydicom/deid/docs/_docs/user-docs/recipe-headers.md

 ```

 Now that you know how configuration works, you have a few options.
+You can learn how to define groups of tags based on fields or values in [groups]({{ site.baseurl }}/user-docs/recipe-groups/),
-If you want to write a text file and get going with cleaning your files, you should
+or if you want to write a text file and get going with cleaning your files, you should
-look at some examples for generating a basic [get]({{ sitebase.url }}/getting-started/dicom-get/),
+look at some examples for generating a basic [get]({{ sitebase.url }}/getting-started/dicom-get/).
-which is will get a set of fields and values from your dicom files.
+This is the action to get a set of fields and values from your dicom files.
 For a full walk through
 example with a recipe, see the [recipe example]({{ sitebase.url }}/examples/recipe)